Death Classification: Line of Duty Death

 Officer Duddles was survived by his wife, Annie (nee Tookey) and six children: Hazel Estelle, Iva Bell, Pamela Irene, Viola Annie.

-Incident Recorded under Chicago Police Department homicide file, Case #540 and Case #2817.
+Incident recorded under Chicago Police Historical Homicide Database, Case #540 and Case #2817.

 In February 1958, Officer Duddles’ star was retired by Commissioner Timothy J. O’Connor and enshrined in the Superintendent’s Honored Star Case, located in the lobby at Chicago Police Headquarters, 1121 South State Street.
 In 2000, Chicago Police Headquarters moved to a new facility at 3510 South Michigan Avenue, Officer Duddles’ Star was re-encased in the new headquarters building lobby.